Skip to main content

 Scholarships will be awarded via a tuition fee reduction to the cost of a student’s full annual course fee.

-Any student is only eligible for one bursary, grant or scholarship type in any single academic year.
+Any student is only eligible for one scholarship type in any single academic year.

 For more information on any of the scholarships mentioned here, please contact admissions@solent.ac.uk.